oletizi/avi-docs/src/site/docs/17.1/tcpudp-profile/index.md

 <img src="img/template_profiles_tcp_settings_proxy.jpg" alt="">

 Select TCP Proxy in the Create/Edit TCP/UDP Profile popup and select either Auto Learn or Custom.
 With Auto Learn, Avi Vantage will dynamically adjust the following parameters based on the virtual server application it is assigned to.
 This option is selected by default and is the easiest way to ensure optimal performance.

+Auto Learn mode sets all of the knobs to default values and dynamically changes the buffer size.
+Below are the **default** values when Auto Learn is selected.

+* TCP keepalive is enabled.
+The idle timeout is 10 minutes, i.e, after 10 minutes of idle, Avi Vantage initiates the TCP keepalive protocol.
+If the other side responds, the connection will continue to live.
+* Max.
+Retransmission is set to 8.
+* Max SYN retries is set to 8.
+* IP DSCP: No special DSCP values are used.
+* Nagles algorithm is disabled.
+* Buffer Management: The receive window advertised to the client and on the server dynamically change.
+It starts out small (32 KB) and can grow when needed up to 64 MB for a single TCP connection.
+The algorithm also takes into account the amount of memory available in the system and the number of open TCP connections.

-Select Custom to manually configure the following parameters:
+Alternatively, you can click Custom to manually configure the following parameters:

 <img src="img/template_profiles_tcp_settings_proxy1.jpg" alt="">